-- Put your cursor in the text frame you’ve made on one of your Master pages for your folio (page number).
+- Put your cursor in the text frame you’ve made on one of your Parent (Master) pages for your folio (page number).

 - Go to Type > Insert Special Character > Markers > Current Page Number.

-The letter A will appear in the folio text frame, assuming that you’re in your A Master Page.
-(B will appear on your B Master Page, etc.)
+The letter A will appear in the folio text frame, assuming that you’re in your A-Parent (A-Master) page.
+(B will appear on your B-Parent (B-Master) page, etc.)

-Repeat the procedure for the folio on the other master page in the spread.
+Repeat the procedure for the folio on the other parent (master) page in the spread.

 And you’re done.
-All of your pages based on Master Page A will show the current page number.
+All of your pages based on Parent (Master) page A will show the current page number.
 How easy was that?